awslabs/speke-reference-server/README.md

 This solution will send a blank CPIX response if the Apple Fairplay system ID is used.

+For Speke V2.0, this solution works for Widevine, Playready and Fairplay Due to limitations on size of environment variables provided for a lambda, users must implement their own solution to create and send PSSH, ContentProtectionData and HLSSignalingData for the different DRM systems.

 This solution only supports the contentProtection method to handle communication between the reference server solution and the Media Services.
 Users must implement copyProtectionData methods in order to handle client/player request to decrypt content.